Paul-Dempsey/pachde-CHEM/README.md

 ## Acknowledgements

-Special thanks to Lippold Haken (and the Haken Audio team), for creating the Continuum.
+Special thanks to Lippold Haken (and the Haken Audio team), for creating the Continuum family of devices.
 Lippold personally has provided generous support by sharing internal technical details that make this software possible.

-Special thanks to Richard Kram for stellar docs, testing, and encouragement.
+Special thanks to Richard Kram for encouragement, stellar docs, and testing.

-# Appreciation
+## Appreciation

 The pachde line of software for Eagan Matrix devices is a labor of love.
 The products are free to use.
 Creating them requires an large investment of time and $$.